13 October 1884: Greenwich adopted as the prime meridian

 Sign up

 One problem was that nobody could quite agree where somewhere else should be.
 Britain used Greenwich.
 France used Paris.
-Others used Cadiz, or St Petersburg.
+Others used Cadiz or St Petersburg.
 People had been trying to standardise time for years, but nobody could agree.
 And so, to settle the subject once and for all, in 1884 a conference was called by the president of the USA, Chester Arthur.

-On 13 October, 1884, the International Meridian Conference resolved by 22 votes to one, and two abstensions (one of which was France, obviously), that Greenwich would be the prime meridian of longitude.
+On 13 October 1884, the International Meridian Conference resolved by 22 votes to one, and two abstentions (one of which was France, obviously), that Greenwich would be the prime meridian of longitude.
 It was, after all, the most practical solution.
 Around 65% of the world's ships already used it; America used it; the British Empire used it.
 All of those people were hardly going to start using Paris, now, were they?

 Ben Judge